GoogleCloudPlatform/php-docs-samples/compute/README.md

-# Google Compute Engine PHP Sample Application
+# Google Compute Engine PHP Samples

 ## Description
 This is a simple web-based example of calling the Google Compute Engine API